Tier Policy Tuning CLI (Calibration)

 # Run VE sweep (quant_rtn edit) to calibrate min_effect_lognll

-invarlock calibrate ve-sweep \
+invarlock advanced calibrate ve-sweep \

 --config configs/calibration/rmt_ve_sweep_ci.yaml \